psyker-team/mist-v2/README.md

   - [ ] Implementing the web service

-## Contribution & Contact
+## Contribute & Contact

 Mist is an open-source project and we sincerely welcome contributions.
-Apart from Mist, we are broadly interested in the ethics, copyright, trustworth, and privacy concerns of new-generation generative AI.
+Apart from Mist, we are broadly interested in the ethics, copyright, and trustworthy concerns of new-generation AIGC.
 If you have good ideas on these topics, feel free to contact us through our e-mail: [mist202304@gmail.com](mist202304@gmail.com).

 ## A Glimpse to Methodology